Former Adjunct Senior Fellow, Energy, Economics, and Security Program

-David S. Cohen is an Adjunct Senior Fellow at the Center of a New American Security, focusing on intelligence, technology and national security, and economic statecraft.
+David S. Cohen is a former Adjunct Senior Fellow at the Center of a New American Security, focusing on intelligence, technology and national security, and economic statecraft.

 Before becoming Deputy Director, Mr. Cohen served for six years in the United States Department of the Treasury.
 From 2011 to 2015, Mr. Cohen was the Senate-confirmed Under Secretary for Terrorism and Financial Intelligence.
 As Under Secretary, Mr. Cohen directed the Treasury Department’s policy, enforcement, regulatory, and intelligence functions aimed at identifying and disrupting financial support to nations, organizations and individuals posing a threat to our national security, and directly supervised two key regulatory agencies, the Office of Foreign Assets Control (OFAC) and the Financial Crimes Enforcement Network (FinCEN).
 Mr. Cohen was instrumental in developing and implementing the financial sanctions programs against Iran, Russia, ISIL, al Qa’ida, and other terrorist organizations.

 From 2009 to 2011, Mr. Cohen was the Treasury’s Assistant Secretary for Terrorist Financing.
 In that Senate-confirmed position, Mr. Cohen oversaw the Treasury’s counterterrorist financing and anti-money laundering policy efforts.
 For his work at Treasury, Mr. Cohen was given the Alexander Hamilton Award, the Treasury Department’s highest honor.